 You have a lot to offer the state of Idaho and its residents.
 Find out how you can enrich your education and prepare for a new career by contacting health administration programs in Idaho.

-One of the current issues in Idaho is the significant healthcare gap that has left tens of thousands without health insurance (Washington Times, 2016).
-Legislators, advocates, and executives are debating whether or not to accept a federal Medicaid waiver.
+One of the current issues in Idaho is the significant healthcare gap that has left tens of thousands without health insurance.
+Since Medicaid expansion passed in 2018 over 100,000 additional residents have gained coverage.
 The extensive policy knowledge gained in a PhD program can equip you to contribute to these discussions.

 As a healthcare leader, you can also create and fund programs that may improve healthcare throughout the state.
-Three Idaho clinics recently received a $100 million grant to screen and treat people with substance abuse addictions (Idaho Statesman, 2016).
+Three Idaho clinics recently received a $100 million grant to screen and treat people with substance abuse addictions.
 These challenges demand the input of doctoral-level executives.

 Are There Online PhD Programs in Healthcare Administration in Idaho?